JakubLiu/Supervised_detection_of_clinically_actionable_cancer_variants/ACTIONABLE_VARIANTS_INFORMATION_GATHERING/pileup_annotation_workflow/civic_actionable_variants/README.md

 # How to run
+**THIS PIPELINE WORKS ONLY FOR SNV's, FOR INDELS IT PRODUCES WRONG RESULTS !!!**
 ## components
 All the input files needed to run this pipeline must be supplied in the ```config.yaml``` file.
 They include: